 - Name and contact information including telephone numbers, address, postcode and e-mail address

-- Our legitimate interest – if you are visiting our website, you are most likely to be an employee, a Self Employed/Freelance(Tactical) contractor of the company, an employee or representative of a partner, a client or customer (or potential one of any of these) of our outsourced sales and marketing business.
+- Our Legitimate Interest – if you are visiting our website, you are most likely to be an employee, a Tactical Worker, a Contractor, Self-Employed or an employee or representative of a partner, a client or customer (or potential one of any of these) of our outsourced sales and marketing business.

 - To facilitate simple communication between you (the visitor to the website) and REL.

-- To facilitate the registration and enrolment of any prospective employee and Self Employed/Freelance(Tactical) contractor
+- To facilitate the registration and enrolment of any prospective employee, Tactical Worker, or Contractor or Self-Employed person.

-- To ensure that Self Employed/Freelance(Tactical) contractors are paid for jobs that they complete for the company
+- To ensure Tactical Workers, and Contractors and Self-Employed contractors are paid for jobs that they complete for the company

 - For the security and safety of the website, our technology connected to the website and the users of the website;